tja2132/myrhythm/README.md

 See features/*.feature for user stories.

-## Testing code coverage with rspec
+## Testing Code Coverage with RSpec
 ```
 rspec